 Your partner, your daughter, your loved one has been hijacked by this monster.
 The things they are saying and doing are not them.
 Not really.
 You are all on the same team against this monster we call an Eating Disorder.

 Let’s talk about what an eating disorder actually is.
+If your loved one is dealing with anorexia, bulimia, binge-eating disorder or an undefined issue, we can dive into the issues.
 Maybe we need to spend some time really dissecting the “why” behind it all.
 This is a multifaceted problem that just isn’t easy to fix.
 If it were easy, you wouldn’t be here.
 So, let’s dig into some of the things you might be feeling:

 Let’s take away the idea that the parents are to blame!
 We cannot do anything to help your kid of you’re mired in guilt and blame.
 For partners, the desire to blame parents can be high too.
 But, we know that this is not a rational and logical illness.
 This is something that we have to work against as a team.
 As a unit.
 Because this monster feeds on isolation and shame.